-As of December 31, 2011 EchoStar Awards DISH Networ rk Awards Stock Awards Outstanding Stock Options Restricted Stock Units Stock Options Restricted Stock Units Held by EchoStar employees 8,016,319 89,940 2,705,718 94,999 Held by DISH Network employees 762,094 54,286 N/A N/A Total 8,778,413 144,226 2,705,718 94,999
+As of December 31, 2011 EchoStar Awards DISH Netwo rk Awards Stock Awards Outstanding Stock Options Restricted Stock Units Stock Options Restricted Stock Units Held by EchoStar employees 8,016,319 89,940 2,705,718 94,999 Held by DISH Network employees 762,094 54,286 N/A N/A Total 8,778,413 144,226 2,705,718 94,999

 We are responsible for fulfilling all stock awards related to EchoStar common stock and DISH Network is responsible for fulfilling all stock awards related to DISH Network common stock, regardless of whether such stock awards are held by our or DISH Network's employees.
 Notwithstanding the foregoing, our stock-based compensation expense, resulting from stock awards outstanding at the Spin-off date, is based on the stock awards held by our employees regardless of whether such stock awards were issued by EchoStar or DISH Network.
+Accordingly, stock-based compensation that we expense with respect to DISH Network stock awards is included in "Additional paid-in capital" on our Consolidated Balance Sheets.